RayPT808/The-Pacemaker/README.md

 ### First time visitor goals

 + As a first time visitor the goal and the purpose of the website is easily understandable.
-- As a first time visitor I can easily navigate through the page and locate content.
+- As a first time visitor I can easily navigate through the page and locate content, function.
-* As a first time visitor I can find right at the bottom of the page a shor user guide for the calculator.
+* As a first time visitor I can find right at the bottom of the page a short user guide for the calculator.

 ### Returning visitor goals

-+ After some contemplation as a returning visitor to the website I can find altenate the input fields and with that the result.
++ After some contemplation as a returning visitor to the website I can find, alternate the input fields and with that, the result too.
 - As a returning visitor I can plan further ahead now with the help of the results and calculations.
-* As a returning visitor I'll have a better understanding that how long hor how fast I have to run for a certain distance to achive my golas.
+* As a returning visitor I'll have a better understanding of how long or how fast I have to run for a certain distance to achive my golas.
 + As a returning visitor I can recommend the pace calculator to my running friends or in my running club.

 ### Frequent user goals